ryanzhere/Ryan_Thomas_Philips/README.md

 ## MANAS Lab

 Welcome to MANAS (Models, Algorithms, Neuroscience, Affect, pSychiatry) Lab.
-Our research interests are broadly
+Our research interests are broadly:
 - To use computational models and tools to understand brain function and behavior, particularly in mood and anxiety disorders.
 - To use these insights, to design better experiments and treatments, and thus complete the loop.